m5lk3n/agility/README.md

 - [A Noob's Guide to Custom Prometheus Exporters](https://rsmitty.github.io/Prometheus-Exporters/)
 - [A Noob's Guide to Custom Prometheus Exporters (Revamped!)](https://rsmitty.github.io/Prometheus-Exporters-Revamp/)
 - [Prometheus' node_exporter.go](https://github.com/prometheus/node_exporter/blob/master/node_exporter.go)
+- [Scheduling](https://prometheus.io/docs/instrumenting/writing_exporters/#scheduling): "*Metrics should only be pulled from the application when Prometheus scrapes them, exporters should not perform scrapes based on their own timers.
+That is, all scrapes should be synchronous.*"

+#### Kind

 - kind: [Loading an Image Into Your Cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)

 ### K8s API Documentation